larek22/BDlaw/README.md

 ## Troubleshooting

-- **OpenAI model access errors**: If you see a permission error when asking a question, select a chat model available to your OpenAI account (for example `gpt-4o-mini`) in the Settings tab and retry.
+- **OpenAI model access errors**: If you see a permission error when asking a question, the app falls back to `gpt-4o-mini`.
+If that also fails, choose a chat model available to your OpenAI account in the Settings tab and retry.

 ## Tests